OBWL Knowledge Base

 5.7.7 Reacquiring Traded Players

 When a team trades a player, it is not allowed to re-acquire him by any means (including trade, in-season free agency, and waivers) until the start of next Off-Season Free Agency period.

 5.7.8 Trading Impending Free Agents

 Trading an impending free agents can be conducted via a process commonly called "Sign and Trade" can happen between two GMs.
 The Fast Break Basketball 3 User Interface does not allow for this to be done directly but our league does have this option available.
 In order to legally execute a sign and trade, the following process must be followed:

 - Both teams must confirm their intent to complete a sign and trade prior to the upload deadline and submit that to the commissioner via email.
-This confirmation must include what assets are being transferred to the team in exchange for the bird rights to their impending free agent in return.
+This confirmation must include what assets are being transferred to the team in exchange for the bird rights to their impending free agent.